Electrolyte imbalance: Symptoms

 Many individuals with mild hyponatremia will not experience symptoms.
 Severity of symptoms is directly correlated with severity of hyponatremia and rapidness of onset.
 General symptoms include loss of appetite, nausea, vomiting, confusion, agitation, and weakness.
 More concerning symptoms involve the central nervous system and include seizures, coma, and death due to brain herniation.
 These usually do not occur until sodium levels fall below 120 mEq/L.

 Treatment

 Considerations for treatment include symptom severity, time to onset, volume status, underlying cause, and sodium levels.
 If the sodium level is <120 mEq/L, the person can be treated with hypertonic saline as extremely low levels are associated with severe neurological symptoms.
-In non-emergent situations, it is important to correct the sodium slowly to minimize risk of osmotic demyelination syndrome.
+In non-emergency situations, it is important to correct the sodium slowly to minimize risk of osmotic demyelination syndrome.
 If a person has low total body water and low sodium they are typically given fluids.
 If a person has high total body water (such as due to heart failure or kidney disease) they may be placed on fluid restriction, salt restriction, and treated with a diuretic.
 If a person has a normal volume of total body water, they may be placed on fluid restriction alone.